 The western pine beetle is known to exhibit strong aggregation and anti-aggregation behavior arising from its pheromone communication, and thus it is likely that the measured spatial covariance in this study is attributable in part to the magnitude of this effect at each site.

 Some studies have suggested that “outbreak” conditions are distinguishable by clustered tree mortality, but this is perhaps challenging to tease apart (Raffa et al. 2008).
 Our modeling framework allows for a joint estimation of the effects of forest structure, environmental condition, and the spatial effect.
-This framework would be enhanced with confidence in individual tree level data, and a lot of it, along with a strong gradient of environmental conditions and forest structure.
+This framework would be enhanced with confidence in individual tree level data, along with a strong gradient of environmental conditions and forest structure.

 We won’t interpret this measure of contagion, because the uncertainties in this particular study are too great (tree detection, species classification, dead trees all assumed to be WPB hosts, didn’t account for topographic effects which could also manifest as part of this spatial covariance process).
 We do suggest that this could be a meaningful and quantifiable means of assessing bark beetle “stage of outbreak”.